craftingcity/The-Known-World/MAIN/Game Notes/NPCs/Leaders/Arthur Simonson.md

 Arthur lives in his holding, [[Castle Prosper]], with his lovers.
 Long ago, he lived with the remaining members of [[Simonson's Adventuring Party|his adventuring party]], but they are since dead of old age or otherwise.

 ## Statistics
 Arthur is, at base, a CR 9 ["Champion Warrior"](https://www.5esrd.com/gamemastering/monsters-foes/npc/champion-warrior/).
 His weapons is a *longsword +3*.
 He wears a *belt of unnatural strength* that sets his Strength to 24, and a *ring of mind shielding* that houses no other soul and is kept invisible unless otherwise stated.

-His curse provides him with the mechanical effects of with the effects of a *ring of regeneration*
+His curse provides him with the mechanical effects of a *ring of regeneration*.

+He wears a signet ring that bares the [[Seal of Kingdom Prosper]].
+His "Novum Caput Dei" is a circlet made of a band of platinum and

 ## Titles
+-